crate/crate-gc-admin/README.md

 GC Admin authenticates to Grand Central via a JWT token, which must be obtained from CrateDB Cloud.

+## Publish a newer version

+To publish a new version of the `crate-gc-admin` on NPM you need to

+1.  be part of `@crate.io` organization on npm
+2.  run `yarn publish` and type the new version number
+3.  push `package.json` file (version update)

+This process can also be automated with a GitHub action.

 ## Using @crate.io/crate-ui-components as a local library

 Sometimes you need to be able to develop using the local version instead of using a version published on npm.